zachlankton/zwc-website/src/pages/blog/my-first-nft/index.md

 Ok, for those interested in the exact steps taken, here you are.

-For my first NFT, I decided to mint without using a DID wallet as the process was much more straightforward.
+For my first NFT, I decided to mint without using a DID wallet as the process was more straightforward.
+I also decided to not include the options for metadata, licensing, and royalties to keep it simple.
+Metadata and license uri's can be added after minting, but royalties cannot.
+If you want to setup royalties, it needs to be performed at mint time.
-However, a [DID Wallet](https://devs.chia.net/guides/nft-cli#mint-an-nft-with-did) offers many benefits over minting a simple NFT on the blockchain.
-These benefits include being able to add metadata, licensing, and royalties.
-The drawback is some added complexity in the minting process and extra cost to mint.

 First, I created an image using my favorite image creator/editor.
 In this case, it was Krita.
 I then exported the picture as a PNG.
 (Jpegs and other formats work as well).